spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 ![Hello Universe application](/clusters_pcg_deploy-app-pcg_hello-universe.png)

-Once you have completed the steps and accessed the application successfully, you have effectively deployed your first application to a VMware cluster managed by Palette.
+Once you have completed the steps and accessed the application, you have successfully deployed your first application to a VMware cluster managed by Palette.

 ## Clean Up